Blade mSR X Review – Micro Fixed Pitch Flybarless Fun!

 I like to spool up very slowly getting lighter and lighter on the skids while giving very small cyclic commands the entire time so when I do leave the ground there are no surprises with a heli that quickly drifts out.
 As you gain more skill, you will be able to react fast enough the instant it leaves the ground to correct for this and take off very quickly, but while you're first learning – take your time when lifting off so the AS3X system will have the swash in a level state as you lift off.

-When you're first learning to hover your mSR X, fitting a set of inexpensive
+When you're first learning to hover your mSR X, fitting the set of inexpensive eFlite/Blade micro training gear or

 is a must do.
 For only a few bucks they are worth every cent and then some!